Dialogue:

 Can I get financial support for the production of artworks, exhibitions and performances?

 No, not directly through the Bikuben Foundation.
-We do not support the production of artworks, performances and exhibitions, as our strategic focus is on the development and innovation of institutions and organizations that can also develop the field and society.
-The exceptions are the Vision Exhibition Award and in connection with long-term partnerships.
+We do not support the production of artworks, performances and exhibitions, as our strategic focus is to collaborate with art institutions, theatres and organizations in the field of performing and visual arts to create change in the field and society.
+The exceptions are The Vision Exhibition Award and in connection with long-term partnerships.

 Participants in the development programme: